oppressionslayer/FactoringWithSympyNullspace/README.md

 # FactoringWithSympyNullspace
-Python Factorization using Sympy Nullspace and Matrix functions
+Python Factorization using Sympy Nullspace and Matrix functions.
+This only works with numbers with two factors right now, i need to fix that but i wanted to at least publish to github.
+There is a bug when ther are more than two factors you will only get a couple of factors correct but i will fix this soon

 ```
 Factorization using sympy Matrix and Null space operations.